chansmi/collaborative-stegosystem/README.md

 Run main.py, make sure you have a hf and are logged in.
 Also make sure you are logged into wandb.

+Secrets are stored in environment.py state function - can be altered in config
+    alice_secret = f"Something significant will happen to {self.target_stock} stock by the end of the year." bob_secret = f"A certain stock will increase by approximately {self.target_increase*100}% by the end of the year."

 Regarding train_sft.py and train_reward.py